 Now prioritise the menu categories, sub-topics and article ideas.
 As a minimum, you’ll need a home page, an about page with contact info, and one article to launch your site with.
 We recommend having a couple more (say one article per menu category) when you launch, but you don’t need more than that to get started.

-Quick note – We may earn a commission if you click the Bluehost, Wix, MailChimp, or Deposit Photos links below but this isn’t why we included them.
-We’ve used all the services ourselves and know first-hand that they offer the best value and ease-of-use.
+We may earn a commission if you click some of the links below but this isn’t why we included them.
+We’ve used all the services ourselves and know first-hand that they offer the best value and are easy to use.

 ⇒ Not sure what to call your blog?
 Read this article on Awesome Fitness Blog Name Ideas.

 The quick and easy starter option is Wix.
 They make it super-simple to create a beautiful blog with zero technical know-how.

 Wix offers stunning fitness-themed templates, allowing you to promote your services, take online bookings, and accept payments.
 It’s free for a basic website, but if you want a custom domain name (which is a must-have for a professional website) then you can pay to upgrade from $4+ p/m.

 If you need a more customisable or professional website, then you’ll need to buy hosting from Bluehost and install WordPress.
 They offer reliable services at great pricing ($3.95 p/m) with much more freedom to tailor your blog than Wix.
 Installing WordPress enables you to customise your website in an awesome number of ways.